Methodology

 The score is a measure of environmental conditions, not a legal go-ahead.
 Each page also computes whether today is inside an open harvest season for the species–location’s jurisdiction.
 If harvest is closed, you’ll see a prominent banner and an explicit note that catch-and-release may still be permitted, depending on the specific regulation.
 Always check the regulations block on the page before keeping any fish.

-Closed-to-harvest periods come in two flavors: catch-and-release (you can fish, but can't keep — e.g. MD rockfish Jan 1–Apr 30) and no-targeting (you can't legally fish for the species at all, even catch-and-release — e.g. MD rockfish August thermal closure).
-Pages display distinct banners for each state so the legal framing is unambiguous.
+Closed-to-harvest periods come in three flavors that the page treats distinctly: catch-and-release (you can fish, but can’t keep), no-targeting (you can’t legally fish for the species at all — for example, the MD striped bass August closure, which exists to reduce thermal-stress mortality), and closed (no defined open window covers today under the current rules).
+Pages display distinct banners so the legal framing is unambiguous.

 Limitations